zwbx/SHIFT-Continuous_Test_Time_Adaptation/README.md

 ```

 ## License
 Non-commercial.
 Code is heavily based on Cotta, MMSegmentaion.
-Please also check Segformer's LICENSE.